AleksaZatezalo/Design-Patterns/README.md

 This Repository contains all the design patterns (plus others) as specified in the legendary book Design Patterns by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.

-The patterns will be coded in java and placed in one of three folders based on there classification: Creational, Structural, and Behavioral.
+The patterns will be coded in java and placed in one of three folders based on there classification: creational, structural, and behavioral.

 ## Contributing
 Before contributing read through the contribution guidlines found the CONTRIBUTING file.
+Make sure to abide by the coding styles in this document and include an associated unittest with each Pull Request.

 ### Code Style
 A few key points when contributing to this repo are as follows: